robinmanuelthiel/iotworkshop/05 Setting up/README.md

 Log in using the credentials you chose when setting up the MicroSD card.
 Make sure that the user name follows the `devicename\username` schema.
 If you didn't choose a user name or password you can try the [default credentials](../../../wiki/default-credentials).

+Using the Device Portal you can administrate the most important things:

+- Change username and pasword
+- Set date, time and timezone
+- Connect to Wi-Fi networks
+- Start and stop applications
+- Monitor processes, CPU and RAM performance

+> **Hint:** It is *highly recommended* to connect with a wireless network and adjust the date and time to the correct timezone to avoid cummunication problems.

 ### Connect with PowerShell (optional)
 Coming soon...